-A management development programme is currently in preparation for introduction in 2024.
-It will ensure that managers are equipped with the necessary management skills to master the current challenges, meet our responsibility to society, and retain and develop our employees.
-In a first step, the programme will concentrate on employees who recently advanced to management positions and help them to develop their management role.
+A management development programme was introduced in 2024 to ensure that managers are equipped with the necessary skills to master current challenges, meet our responsibility to society, and retain and develop employees.
+In a first step, the programme focused on employees who recently advanced to management positions to help them develop their new roles.
 A reporting tool was developed to assist managers with the leadership and development of their staff to permit the independent evaluation of information at all times.
-This tool will go live at the beginning of 2024 and will be available to all managers.

-An online tool to collect standardised and comprehensive documentation on training was introduced throughout the Group in 2022.
-The percentage of employees who participated in training rose from 82% in 2022 to 86% in 2023, and the average hours of training per employee increased from 20 to roughly 25 hours.
+This tool went live in 2024 and is available to all managers.
+UBM has used an online tool since 2022 to record training measures and to collect standardised and comprehensive documentation on training.
+In 2024, 81% of our employees participated in training programmes, compared to 86% in the previous year.
+The average hours of training per employee equalled 11 hours and were lower than the 25 hours recorded in 2023.
+The decline resulted from a reduction in the external offering.
+In view of the market situation, we are placing a greater emphasis on our new, company-specific training programme BuildingBetter.